wallaceportia/Module2_VBA_Challenge/README.md

 ##Results

 We were able to determine from the analysis that the only two stocks were viable ENPH that had a return of 81.9% and RUN which had a return of 84.0%.
-DQ turns out to be not a viable invest and perhaps one of the least viable with a loss of 62.6 percent.
+DQ turns out to be not a viable investment and perhaps one of the least viable with a loss of 62.6 percent.

-![]DABC-CU.resources.VBA_Challenge_2017.png

 ##Advantages and Disadvantages of refactoring code